SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/05-Homework.md

 All **VIP numbers start with a digit**.

-When you receive the command: `PARTY` the guests start coming.
+When you receive the command `PARTY`, the guests start coming.

 Output all guests, who did not come to the party (VIPs must be first).

+# Example

-# Example 1
+## Example 1

 | **Input** | **Output** |
 | --- | --- |